Latest News

 Investors ignore erosion of these fundamentals at their peril.

-CASE FOR DEFENSE
+CASE FOR THE DEFENSE

 You like this column?
 Open Interest (ROI) is your indispensable source of global financial commentary.
 ROI provides data-driven, thought-provoking analysis on everything from soybeans to swap rates.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.